al-kutub/every-marketplace/plugins/compounding-engineering/commands/work.md

      exit 1
    fi

-   # Verify all tasks are done
+   # Verify all tasks are Completed
    pending=$(grep -c "pending" docs/tasks.csv)
    in_progress=$(grep -c "in-progress" docs/tasks.csv)

    if [ "$pending" -eq 0 ] && [ "$in_progress" -eq 0 ]; then
-     echo "✅ All tasks marked as done" else
+     echo "✅ All tasks marked as Completed" else
      echo "❌ Found $pending pending and $in_progress in-progress tasks" exit 1